-Creating User-Defined Aggregates
+Creating User-defined Aggregates

-You can create a database object inside SQL Server that is programmed in a CLR assembly.
+Microsoft SQL Server 2005 provides the ability to create a database object inside SQL Server that is programmed in a CLR assembly.
 Database objects that can leverage the rich programming model provided by the CLR include triggers, stored procedures, functions, aggregate functions, and types.

 Like the built-in aggregate functions provided in Transact-SQL, user-defined aggregate functions perform a calculation on a set of values and return a single value.